 Zimmer Biomet had receivables purchase arrangements with unrelated third parties to transfer portions of our trade accounts receivable balance.
 Our spine business historically participated in these arrangements.
 The purchase arrangements in the U.S. and Japan were terminated during the year ended December 31, 2020, and the arrangements in Europe applicable to our trade accounts receivable ended as a result of the distribution.
 Funds received from the transfers were recorded as an increase to cash and a reduction to accounts receivable outstanding in our consolidated balance sheets.
 The cash flows attributable to the sale of receivables to third parties were reported in cash flows from operating activities in our consolidated statements of cash flows.
-Net expenses resulting from the sales of receivables were recognized in SG&A expense.
-Net expenses included any resulting gains or losses from the sales of receivables, credit insurance and factoring fees.
+Net expenses resulting from the sales of receivables, credit insurance and factoring fees.
 Under the previous arrangements in the U.S. and Japan, any collections that we made that were unremitted to the third parties were recognized on our consolidated balance sheets under other current liabilities and in our consolidated statements of cash flows in financing activities.